 How to stay focussed when working on difficult tasks?

 We all have to do everyday tasks that are so boring and easy we need music or an audiobook to help us power through them.
-We put these tasks off because of very mundanity.
+We put these tasks off because of their very mundanity.

 But how can you stay focused on important tasks when a random thought pops into your head?
 These thoughts can range from what you should cook for dinner to thinking that you need to remember to pick up some dog food on the way home.